International Consolidated Airlines Group, S.A. – Annual report – 31 December 2025

 Each lease payment is allocated between the principal and finance cost.
 The finance cost is charged to the Income statement over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the lease liability for each period.
 After the commencement date, the amount of lease liabilities is increased to reflect the accretion of interest and reduced for the lease payments made.

-The carrying amount of lease liabilities is remeasured if there is a modification of the lease contract, a re-assessment of the lease term (specifically in regard to assumptions regarding extension and termination options) and changes in variable lease payments that are based on an index or a rate.
+The carrying amount of lease liabilities is remeasured if there is a modification of the lease contract, a reassessment of the lease term (specifically in regard to assumptions regarding extension and termination options) or changes in variable lease payments that are based on an index or a rate.

-The Group has elected not to recognise ROU assets and lease liabilities for short-term leases that have a lease term of 12 months or less and those leases of low-value assets.
+The Group has elected not to recognise ROU assets and lease liabilities for short-term leases that have a lease term of 12 months or less (and where that short-term lease is not expected to be renewed) and leases of low-value assets.
+Short-term leases are leases with a lease term of 12 months or less that do not contain a purchase option.
+Low-value assets comprise specific IT equipment and office furniture.
 Payments associated with short-term leases and leases of low-value assets are recognised on a straight-line basis as an expense in the Income statement.
-Short-term leases are leases with a lease term of 12 months or less, that do not contain a purchase option.
-Low-value assets comprise IT equipment and small items of office furniture.

 Sale and leaseback transactions

-The Group regularly uses sale and lease transactions to finance the acquisition of aircraft.
+The Group regularly uses sale and leaseback transactions to finance the acquisition of aircraft.
 Each transaction is assessed as to whether it meets the criteria within IFRS 15 ‘Revenue from contracts with customers’ for a sale to have occurred.
-The principal criterion for assessing whether a sale has occurred or not, is whether the contract contains the option, at the discretion of the Group, to repurchase the aircraft over the lease term; with the existence of such a repurchase option resulting in a sale having been deemed not to have occurred; and if no such repurchase option exists, then a sale is deemed to have occurred.
+The principal criterion for assessing whether a sale has occurred or not is whether the contract contains the option, at the discretion of the Group, to repurchase the aircraft during or at the end of the lease term.
+If such a repurchase option exists in the contract, irrespective of whether the Group intends to exercise the option or not, the sale is deemed not to have occurred.
+Where there is no repurchase option in such a transaction, then a sale is deemed to have occurred.
 The following defines the accounting for such transactions:

 Cash flow presentation – lease liabilities

-- the payments of the interest element of lease liabilities are included within cash flows from operating activities; and
+- The payments of the interest element of lease liabilities are included within cash flows from operating activities;

-- the payments arising from variable elements of a lease, short-term leases and low-value assets are presented within cash flows from operating activities.
+- The payments arising from variable elements of a lease, short-term leases and low-value assets are presented within cash flows from operating activities; and

 Cash flow presentation – asset financed liabilities